 RAS Gateway for SDN

-You can use this topic to learn about RAS Gateway, which is a software-based, multitenant, Border Gateway Protocol (BGP) capable router in Windows Server 2016 that is designed for Cloud Service Providers (CSPs) and Enterprises that host multiple tenant virtual networks using Hyper-V Network Virtualization.
+RAS Gateway is a software-based, multitenant, Border Gateway Protocol (BGP) capable router designed for Cloud Service Providers (CSPs) and Enterprises that host multiple tenant virtual networks using Hyper-V Network Virtualization.
+RAS Gateways routes network traffic between the physical network and VM network resources, regardless of the location.
+You can route the network traffic at the same physical location or many different locations.

 In addition to this topic, the following RAS Gateway topics are available.